You are using the member interface.

 - Central Asian Museum

-- Learn about the development situation and problems in Ladakh
+- Learn about the current state of development and issues in Ladakh

 Day 3: Tibetan Buddhism in Ladakh

-(The role of Buddhism in the lives of the people of Ladakh)
+(The role of Buddhism in the daily life of Ladakhi people)

-- Learn about Tibetan Buddhism in Ladakh, the land known as Sub-Tibet through visiting temples and pagodas
+Learn about Tibetan Buddhism in Ladakh, the land known as Little Tibet, through visiting temples and monasteries

-- Live and work with locals in the village
+- Live and work with local people in the village

 - Learn about traditional agriculture | Sustainable agriculture

-- Learn about the sustainable lifestyle of those
+- Learn about the sustainable lifestyle of the people

-- Learn about traditional, indigenous architecture and houses
+- Learn about traditional, indigenous architecture and housing

 - Local Food

-*If you sign up for the 8-day program, you will return to Leh on the 7th to prepare before flying the next day.
+*If you register for the 8-day program, you will return to Leh on Day 7 to prepare before flying out the next day.

-- Experience alternative education and ecological lifestyle at SECMOL
+- Experience alternative education and ecological living at SECMOL

-- Workshop on ecological lifestyle (or building with natural materials)
+- Workshop on ecological living (or natural building)

 - Workshop/experience on alternative education